 Another good way to frame the problem is by looking at how much of the world’s supply of opiates is consumed by Americans.
-A recent study concluded that Americans actually consumer 80% of the world’s opiate supply.
+A recent study concluded that Americans actually consume 80% of the world’s opiate supply.
 Eighty Percent!
 Even including medical use of the drugs, why is it that such a disproportionate amount of opiates are used by Americans?
 Aren’t surgical procedures being performed in other countries?
 Doesn’t chronic pain exist internationally?
 The statistics point instead to a larger problem that has more to do with how and why opiates are prescribed in the first place.
 Take Hydrocodone for example – the same study concluded that 99% of the world’s hydrocodone supply is consumed in America.
-Hydrocodone is the drug inside of Vicodin and Norco, popular prescription opiates for abuse by high school aged kids and young adults.
+Hydrocodone is the drug inside of Vicodin and Norco, popular prescription opiates for abuse by high school-aged kids and young adults.

 How is it that America has found itself in a position to use this quantity of opiates in the first place?

-With the scandal surrounding Oxycontin and Purdue, Americans got a glimpse into the dark world of painkiller marketing, kickbacks and blatant disregard for public welfare.
+With the scandal surrounding Oxycontin and Purdue, Americans got a glimpse into the dark world of painkiller marketing, kickbacks, and blatant disregard for public welfare.
 Unfortunately, the problem doesn’t stop with one company.
-The Center for Public Integrity conducted a recent study into spending by pro-painkiller groups, largely comprised of drug manufacturers, that found their spending to be 200 to 1 in comparison with groups seeking for more guidelines and regulations.
+The Center for Public Integrity conducted a recent study into spending by pro-painkiller groups, largely comprised of drug manufacturers, that found their spending to be 200 to 1 in comparison with groups seeking more guidelines and regulations.
 So while Purdue may have admitted to criminal behavior, there are many more companies out there with an agenda that in their eyes trumps public health.
 With the number of opiate deaths rising and prescription drugs comprising the majority of those fatalities, this is a scary prospect to be faced with.